FusionAuth/fusionauth-site/DocsDevREADME.md

 The desktop can be a mayor distraction from what you actually want to show, and because of that:
 * Keep your desktop clean.
 * Keep your dock / task bar clean.
-* Close everything you dont need.
+* Close everything you don't need.

 Alternatively use a separate user profile for recording.

 ### Browser
-The browser itself can be as well a mayor distraction from what you actually want to show, and because of that:
+The browser itself can be as well a major distraction from what you actually want to show, and because of that:
 * __Use a clean browser.__ Create a new `Browser Profile` for your recording session.
 * Try to avoid any unrelated bookmarks, extensions or history entries.
 * Have your browser updated to the latest build.
 * Use your browser in `Fullscreen Mode` when ever possible.
 * Adjust the zoom level to have as little empty space but still have everything visible.
-* Less is more, only show whats relevant.
+* Less is more, only show what is relevant.

 #### Navigating
 Navigate only when you have to.
-And to minimize the amount of mouse movement you can instead navigate in the following ways:
+Minimize the amount of mouse movement, you can instead navigate in the following ways:
 * You can use `Browser Tabs` and switch between them by using the following shortcuts:  __Firefox/Chrome__ `Ctrl+Tab or Ctrl+PageUp/Down` or in __Safari__ `Shift + Command + left or right`
-* Sometimes you need more then one window, on __macOS__ you can put all window in fullscreen and use `three finger drag right` / `three finger drag left` to switch between them, on __Windows__ you may use `alt + tab`
+* Sometimes you need more than one window, on __macOS__ you can put all window in fullscreen and use `three finger drag right` / `three finger drag left` to switch between them, on __Windows__ you may use `alt + tab`.
 * Or enable multi desktop on __Windows 11__ and enable `three finger drag` to switch between desktops.
-* Other advanced navigation would be to zoom in at areas of interest by e.g. `pinch close` / `pinch open` in __Chrome Browser__.
+* Another advanced navigation method would be to zoom in at areas of interest by e.g. `pinch close` / `pinch open` in __Chrome Browser__.

 ## Best Practices
-For a good recording follow these general best practices:
+For a good recording, follow these general best practices:
 * Create a story board with what you want to show.
 * To increase overall flow and quality, record your dry runs and watch them.
 * Take your time, there is always the way to speed up, but it is difficult to slow down.
 * __Avoid distractions__ like overloaded taskbars or notifications.
 * __Minimize the amount of motion.__ Use your mouse if needed try to avoid unnecessary movement and scrolling.
 * Turn off notifications like using "focus mode" on macOS
-* __Embrance silence:__ you don't need to speak all the time, take breaks between parts.
+* __Embrace silence:__ you don't need to speak all the time, take breaks between parts.
 * The system should not be under heavy load while recording, using too many VM's in combination with cheep audio hardware can be problematic and lead to unwanted noise.
 * Using visible clicks, one circle per click with a black color.

-### Mistakes durring recording
+### Mistakes during recording
-Mistakes happen, if you make a mistake durring recording e.g. miss-spoken or clicked the wrong screen.
+Mistakes happen if you make a mistake during recording e.g. miss-spoken or clicked the wrong screen.

 #### Calp your hands
-Breath, clap your hands in front of the microphone and do it again.
-This will be very simple to cut as you can see the audio peak on the recording and nobody will ever notice.
+Breathe, clap your hands in front of the microphone and do it again, this will be very simple to cut as you can see the audio peak on the recording and nobody will ever notice.

 #### Note the current Timestamp
-Alternatively take your time, note the timestamp of the recording time, and just start again.
-This is how someone else will find the part do cut, if you are not cutting it yourself.
+Alternatively, take your time, note the timestamp of the recording time, and just start again.
+This is how someone else will find the part to cut, if you are not cutting it yourself.

 ## Open questions
  * What exact container format should be used and what codec with what settings so everything will be streamlined and look and feel the same.
- * Fusionauth has diffrent `Intros` which of them should be added when?
-I think the first recording should be without an intro so it can be added later.
+ * Fusionauth has different `Intros` which of them should be added when?
+I think the first recording should be without an intro, so it can be added later.
- * What screenrecording sofware should be used and with what settings?
+ * What screen-recording software should be used and with what settings?